 Start a Conversation . . .

-This November, anti-gay amendments or initiatives passed in California, Florida, Arkansas, and Arizona.
+Anti-gay amendments or initiatives have passed in various states.
 Many people don't understand that these measures are NOT just about LGBT marriage.
 They affect hundreds of rights, such as hospital visitation, adoption, and medical leave.
 In all, these amendments strip the courts, cities, towns, and other government entities of any ability to protect LGBT and straight, unmarried families.

 The documentaries directly and specifically address issues of religion and homosexuality and specifically target three distinct church-going communities: White, African American, and Latino.